amcknight/gab/README.md

 ```
 Modes are listen, room, and story.
 You can also make `gab` executable and just use `./gab MODE`.

-## Roadmap
-### v0.1
-- Happy path for room and story modes should run without error
-- Complete the non-happy path options in Story
-- Move engine into env variable
-- Use grammarless speech to text for getting tags and yes-no answers
-- Combine common s2t and t2s functions across modes
-- Clean up old .mp3s and .wavs when exiting
-- Make Story able to continue indefinitely using maximum prompt length
-- Fix Room so if it is exitable in all situations without needing to kill the program
-- Fix the key capture (or remove the need for key capture) in Room
-### Beyond
-- Get end-of-speech detection working
-- Automatically cache text to speech requests to google
-- Make it interruptable and restartable, especially by voice
-- Use multiple voices for menus vs characters

 ## Changelog
 ### Unreleased
 - Added a pure listen mode to check how voices are being interpreted